 To build support for human rights among the Israeli public, we need to not only address the public's political beliefs and security concerns, but also a much more fundamental critique of the human rights movement as unresponsive to religious beliefs and traditional values.
-Translation: עברית ,العربية,
+A contribution to the openGlobalRights debate on Emerging Powers and Human Rights. עברית ,العربية,

 The discussion on building a grassroots human rights movement (Ron, Crow and Shannon) resonates within the Israeli human rights community, which over the past few years has begun to develop strategies to engage the mainstream Israeli public.
 Some of the obstacles we face are those common to the human rights community globally.
 Others are unique to our particular context.
 The term human rights is well-known in Israel.
 Yet fully half of the Israeli public is quite hostile to the term, which they see as a euphemism for Palestinian rights.
 This is perhaps not surprising, given our context of a democracy that has maintained a military occupation over the Palestinians for over four decades.

 Polling that we have done shows broad familiarity among Israelis with the phrase "human rights," as well as theoretical support for the idea – but much hostility to its application in practice.
 Thus in a 2004 survey, half of those surveyed said that the Israeli government should do more to respect the rights of its own citizens.
 However, a much smaller group – 30% - felt the government wasn't doing enough to protect Palestinian human rights – while another third felt the government does too much to respect Palestinian rights.
 This despite the fact that Israeli government treatment of the Palestinians is much harsher and more restrictive than that of its own citizens.